 - erase all the Company’s Confidential Information from computer and communications systems and devices used by it, including such systems and data storage services provided by third parties (to the extent technically and legally practicable); and

-- certify in writing to the Company that it has complied with the requirements of this clause, provided that the Contributor may retain documents and materials containing, reflecting, incorporating or based on the Company's Confidential Information to the extent required by law or any applicable governmental or regulatory authority.
-The provisions of this clause shall continue to apply to any such documents and materials retained by the Contributor, subject to clause 17.
+- certify in writing to the Company that it has complied with the requirements of this clause, provided that the Contributor may retain documents and materials containing, reflecting, incorporating or based on the Company’s Confidential Information to the extent required by law or any applicable governmental or regulatory authority.
+The provisions of this clause shall continue to apply to any such documents and materials retained by the Contributor.

-8.6 The provisions of this clause shall continue to apply after the expiry or earlier termination of these Terms and Conditions.
+8.6 The provisions of this clause shall continue to apply after the termination of these Terms and Conditions.

-9.1 The Contributor represents and warrants to the Company on the date of these Terms and Conditions that:
+9.1 The Contributor represents and warrants to the Company on the Commencement Date and throughout the term of these Terms and Conditions that:

 - it has obtained all licences, permits and consents necessary for the provision of the Services;